-Network tariffs are price components paid by electricity consumers to finance the past and future costs of building, and the cost of operating the electricity grid (Commission Staff Working Document "Best practices on Renewable Energy Self-generation", 15 July 2015, COM(2015) 339 final, p.
-8).
+Network tariffs are price components paid by electricity consumers to finance the past and future costs of building, and the cost of operating the electricity grid.

-Operators' costs are recovered mainly by tariffs for use of the networks, but also through other mechanisms, such as connection charges, regulated services or contractual arrangements with industrial customers and generators flexibility services (Electricity Distribution Network Tariffs CEER Guidelines of Good Practice, 23 January 2017, Ref: C16-DS-27-03, p.
+However, a fragmented understanding of the term “distribution tariffs” can be observed across the EU Member States, since the operators' costs are recovered not only (although mainly) by tariffs for use of the networks, but also through other mechanisms, such as connection charges, regulated services or contractual arrangements with industrial customers and generators flexibility services (Electricity Distribution Network Tariffs CEER Guidelines of Good Practice, 23 January 2017, Ref: C16-DS-27-03, p.
 6).

 Commission Regulation (EU) No 838/2010 of 23 September 2010 on laying down guidelines relating to the inter-transmission system operator compensation mechanism and a common regulatory approach to transmission charging specifies guidelines on a common regulatory approach to electricity transmission charging, including allowed ranges for the annual average transmission charges levied on generators in each EU Member State.

 These allowed ranges for European Member States G-charges include a number of exemptions for: